tony-albanese/ci-project-3/README.md

 * Scroll through the chemical data easily
 * easily enter chemical quantities and formulas
 * easily distinguish between products and reactants
+* be aware of which chemicals I have selected
 * clear my entries if I make a mistake
 * have instructions readily available so I know what to do
 * be given hints as to how to properly enter data